3D-Circle/ejm-classes/classnotes_browser/static/classnotes_browser/md_src/History/Renaissance.md

 - Genoese navigator (`p.
 84`)

 ##### Motivation
-- reach India by sea via a new, shorter route westwards (as opposed south0eastern route followed by the Portuguese)
+- reach India by sea via a new, shorter route westwards (as opposed south-eastern route followed by the Portuguese)
 - based himself on Ptolemy's maps, where
 	- Americas don't exist
 	- the size of Asia is over-estimated